Skip to main content

 -N BANDWIDTH or --nice BANDWIDTH-Throttles asbackup's write operations to the backup file(s) to not exceed the given bandwidth in MiB/s.
 Effectively also throttles the scan on the server side as asbackup refuses to accept more data than it can write.

---compression-level N3The zstd compression level to be used.
-Refer to the zstd manual for more information.
+--compression-level N3zstd compression level to be used.
+See the zstd manual for more information.

 OptionDefaultDescription

--s SETS or --set SETSAll setsThe set(s) to backup.
-May pass in a comma-separated list of sets to back up (version 3.6.1+).
-Starting with asbackup 3.9.0, server version 5.2 or later is required for multi-set backup.
+-s SETS or --set SETSAll setsThe set(s) to back up.
+May pass in a comma-separated list of sets to back up.
+Starting with asbackup 3.9.0, Database 5.2 or later is required for multi-set backup.
 Note: multi-set backup cannot be used with --filter-exp.

 -B BIN1,BIN2,... or --bin-list BIN1,BIN2,...All binsThe bins to back up.

--x or --no-bins-Only backup record metadata (digest, TTL, generation count, key).
+-x or --no-bins-Only back up record metadata (digest, TTL, generation count, key).
 WARNING: No data (bin contents) is backed up.
-Also, this is unrelated to the single-bin option in the Aerospike server configuration file.
+This is not meant for restoration, only testing.
+This command is unrelated to the legacy single-bin option in the Aerospike database configuration file for Database versions 6.4 and earlier.

 -R or --no-records-Do not back up any record data (metadata or bin data).
 By default, asbackup includes record data, secondary index definitions, and UDF modules.